novafloss/minions-formula/docs/source/purpose.rst

 In the following schema is summarized the architecture of minions with ``minions-formula``.
 The salt-master configure ``minions-formula`` to point to dev's projects.
-Inside the minion, each project has it's own standalone salt minion with project's states, pillars and external formulas and additionnal grains pushed from salt-master.
+Inside the minion, each project has it's own standalone salt minion with project's states, pillars, external formulas and additionnal grains pushed from salt-master.

 .. image:: architecture.*
    :alt: Architecture